One of the most essential parts of a deployment, if not the most essential part, is the power supply to the instrument.

 A cable of 1 km will accordingly have an expected voltage drop of 10.6 volts.

-This has to be taken into consideration when designing a power supply.
+This must be taken into consideration when designing a power supply.

 At Nortek we provide the following solutions to combat the downsides of longer cables and to ensure high quality data during the whole deployment:

 - For transmission over 50m we recommend the use of the RS422 communication protocol, as the 232 protocol is the simplest form of serial data transmission and will be too slow and might cause loss of data.

 - Online cables.
 These cables are tougher and are designed to be deployed under water and survive the harsh conditions over a long period of time.